sandhya2829/90_PASUPULETI_SANDHYA/README.md

 ## Project Overview

 This project focuses on building an AI-powered Customer Service Agent for a Telecommunications (Telco) support environment using Retrieval-Augmented Generation (RAG).
-The system assists customer support teams by automating responses to frequently asked questions, guiding users through basic troubleshooting steps, and escalating complex issues to human agents when required.

-By leveraging Large Language Models (LLMs) together with a vector database of historical telecom support tickets and dialogue conversations, the system delivers accurate, context-aware, and consistent responses.
+The system assists customer support teams by automating responses to frequently asked questions, guiding users through basic troubleshooting steps, and escalating complex issues to human agents when required.By leveraging Large Language Models (LLMs) together with a vector database of historical telecom support tickets and dialogue conversations, the system delivers accurate, context-aware, and consistent responses.
 This improves response time, reduces agent workload, and enhances customer satisfaction.

 # Tools & Technologies